 How to Make Butternut Squash Soup

-Once you have your butternut squash ready it’s time to make the soup.
+Once you have your squash ready it’s time to make the soup.
 The numbered photos here match up with the how-to steps below.

 1. Place the cut butternut squash soup in a bowl and cover with plastic wrap.
 Microwave for 15 minutes.